Updated: Jul 26

 When taxonomists build "phylogenetic trees" (a diagram which depicts the lines of evolutionary descent of different species) the goal is to divide species (or groups of species) into increasingly small groups based upon similarities in morphology or genetics.
 The idea is to create a "parsimonious" tree, whereby the minimal amount of divisions are made.
 This is because we must assume the most simple explanation is probably right.
 If we build a phylogenetic tree which requires 1,000 different mutations to be true, but we also build another which only requires 100 mutations, it is more likely that the simpler tree, with fewer changes is more close to the truth.
 What this means is, when you look at a phylogenetic tree, species positioned on arms nearer to each other are more closely related and probably have more similarities (Stein et al, 2018).

-The Squatiniformes, Squaliformes and Pristiophoriformes are thought to be more closely related to each other compared to the Hexanchiformes, Carcharhiniformes, Lamniformes, Orectolobiformes and Heterodontiformes, as they do not have an an anal fin.
-Within these orders, the Pristiophoriformes and Squaliformes are more closely related to each other than to the Squatinformes (Stein et al, 2018).
+The angel sharks, dogfish and sawsharks are thought to be more closely related to each other compared to the ground sharks, mackerel sharks, and frilled and cow sharks, as they do not have an anal fin (Stein et al, 2018).

-DNA analysis has revealed that the bramble (Echinorhinus brucus) and prickly shark (Echinorhinus cookei) might actually be more cloesly related to the Squatiniformes and Pristiophoriformes, than to the Squaliformes where they were orginially placed.
-Therefore, some taxonomists think they should be placed in a separate order of their own (Stein et al, 2018).
+In the past, scientists organised sharks into only 8 orders.
+However, more recent DNA analysis has revealed that the bramble shark (Echinorhinus brucus) and prickly shark (Echinorhinus cookei) should be seperated into an order all of their own.
+We now think they might actually be more cloesly related to the angel sharks and the sawsharks, than to the dogfish, where they were oiginally placed (Stein et al, 2018).

-The dogfish sharks have no anal fin, and two dorsal fins which often have spines on them.
+The dogfish sharks have no anal fin, but they do have two dorsal fins which often have spines on them.
 They have a "nictating membrane" over the eye and 5-7 gill slits.
-The Squaliformes are very diverse in terms of their size; ranging from 1m dogfish like (Squalus acanthias) to the 7m Greenland shark (Somniosus microcephalus) (Compagno, 2002).
+The Squaliformes are very diverse in terms of their size; ranging from 1 metre dogfish like (Squalus acanthias) to the 7 metre long Greenland shark (Somniosus microcephalus) (Compagno, 2002).

-Angel sharks are particularly distinctive as their dorso-ventrally flattened body which makes them look similar to their ray relatives, whilst they also have a broadened, muscular tail like other sharks.
-They also have no anal fin.
-They have five gill slits, two "dorsal fins", large "pelvic" and "pectoral fins", and a longer upper lobe of the "caudal fin".
-Their eyes and "spiracles" are positioned on the dorsal side of the body (Compagno, 2002).
+Angel sharks are particularly distinctive as their dorso-ventrally flattened body makes them look a bit like a ray.
+Yet, angel sharks are indeed true sharks.
+They have a broadened, muscular tail like other sharks and have no anal fin.
+They have five gill slits, two "dorsal fins", and large "pelvic" and "pectoral fins".
+Their eyes and "spiracles" are positioned on the underside of the body.
+Whilst many sharks have an asymmetrical "caudal fin", the angel sharks are unique because the lower lobe of their tail is larger than the upper.
+This gives them extra lift to launch off the seafloor when they ambush their prey (Compagno, 2002).

-The saw sharks can be distinguished from all other sharks, due to their elongated snout (aka "rostrum"), with alternating large and small "rostral teeth".
-They have two dorsal fins, 5-6 gill slits and sensory "barbels".
+The saw sharks can be easily distinguished from all other sharks, thanks to their elongated snout (aka "rostrum"), with alternating large and small "rostral teeth".
+They have two dorsal fins, fiive to sixgill slits and sensory "barbels" hanging down from their snout, which allow them to detect prey.
 This is a small order, including only eight species (Compagno, 2002).

 These sharks are commonly mistaken for sawfish, which are quite similar.
+Yet sawfish, whilst looking more like a true shark than sawsharks do, is actually a type of ray.
 To learn how to tell them apart through Sawfish or Sawshark?

 This very small order of sharks, only including nine species.
 The bullhead sharks are so named for their broad, elaborate brows around bulbous eyes.
 They are separated from the other orders with an anal fin, by the presence of spines on their two dorsal fins.
 This is an example of "convergent evolution", as these sharks are not closely related to dogfish, but both orders have developed dorsal spines for defence (Compagno, 2002).